 - Mortgage insurance can be cancelled when the home equity reaches 20%

 - Lower mortgage insurance payments than other loan programs such as FHA Loans

 - No mortgage insurance premiums (MIP) are due at closing

 For conventional loan limits in other counties, visit Fannie Mae’s website or contact Rob Yo The Mortgage Pro at (919) 322-8201 today!
 For home loans exceeding the conventional loan limits, visit our Jumbo Loans page.

 Get Pre-Qualified for a Conventional Loan

-If you are seeking to purchase a home in Raleigh, Clayton NC, Charlotte, Wilmington, Greensboro or anywhere in the state, Rob Yo The Mortgage Pro can help you.
-We are committed to helping North Carolina residents buy their dream home.
+If you are seeking to purchase a home in North Carolina, South Carolina or Virginia, Rob Yo The Mortgage Pro can help you.
+We are committed to helping you buy your dream home.
 For more information on conventional loans, or to apply for a loan, contact Rob Yo The Mortgage Pro at (919) 322-8201 or fill out the form on this page.